Learn how to interact with this route using the Ouro SDK or REST API.

 print(route.name, route.visibility)

-print(route.metadata)Execute the route endpoint with request body, query parameters, or path parameters.
+print(route.metadata)Execute the route endpoint with request body, query parameters, path parameters, or asset IDs.

 # Retrieve the route